 For those intend to go for snow ski in the future, skating actually help you to pick up skiing faster.
 There are some similarities in the pushing and gliding techniques.
 Some of the turnings and stoppings can be applied to skiing too.
 I knew it because I had done it.
 Some of my students who went for winter holidays had proven it too.
 In fact one of my non-local students told me that her skiing instructor suggested to her to learn skating to improve her skiing techniques many years ago.

 I don’t issue certificates for attendance or completion at the end of the course.
 There is no “graduation ceremony” and photo taking session too.
 You don’t need to a cert to prove you can skate.
 But if you really want a cert and photo session to post on facebook to show your friends and relatives, try other skating schools.

 Fees, available slots and lesson venues

 My private skating lesson rates are relatively cheaper than other skating schools.
 So don’t try to negotiate for lower rates.
 I don’t entertain that.
 In fact I had quite a number of students who switched to my class after doing some sessions with other skating schools.
-Not only they pay lower rates, they save on the transportation fares and travelling times.
+Not only they pay less fees, they save on the transportation fares and travelling times.
 They also get to arrange lessons at their preferred times.

 Booking for lessons are easy and transparent.
-Send the available slots published on the calendar to me and I will confirm the booking within 24 hours.
+Send the available slots published on the calendar to me and I will confirm the booking.
 If the weather is bad, students fall sick or need to work over-time, just make a call and the lesson will be rescheduled.
 You don’t have to travel from Woodlands to Bishan Park and realise the lesson is cancelled because of rain.
 If the lessons are conducted at the void decks, students can happily put on their skates at home and take the lift down for lessons.